yereverluvinunclebert/Steampunk-Weather-MkIII/README.md

  Copyright 2023 Dean Beedell

+Code: GNU GPL vX

+Artwork/Images: © Dean Beedell – separate license applies

- In addition to the GNU General Public Licence please be aware that you may use any of my own imagery in your own creations but commercially only with my permission.
+Please be aware that you may use any of my own imagery in your own creations but commercially only with my permission.
 In all other non-commercial cases I require a credit to the original artist using my name or one of my pseudonyms and a link to my site.
 With regard to the commercial use of incorporated images, permission and a licence would need to be obtained from the original owner and creator, ie. me.